parsampsh/adminx/doc/04_models.md

 ```

 ### `fields_comments`
-This option sets comment for fields. this comment will be showed as placeholder in create and update forms.
+This option sets comment for fields. this comment will be shown as placeholder in create and update forms.

 ```php
 $admin->add_model(\App\Models\Post::class, [